 For more recipes using Bob’s Red Mill Organic All Purpose Flour and other fabulous ingredients, head to their website.

 Did you make this recipe?
-If so, please leave a comment and rating below as it helps others considering making this recipe.
+If so, please leave a comment and rating below.
+I love hearing from you, and I appreciate your feedback!

 Cranberry Orange Sourdough Scones Recipe

 - 1/2 cup (140 grams) Sourdough Discard 100% hydration stirred down